Greenfoot5/Discord-City/README.md

 ---
 ## Running

+First, get yourself a valig Discord bot token and put in `tooken.py`, and finaly run it.

-Make sure you have python 3.6 or newer installed on you system, then run
+Now, make sure you have python 3.6 or newer installed on you system, then run

 * `pip install -U -r requirements.txt`
 * `python DiscordCity.py`